Person reviewing a medical bill and comparing short-term loan options versus a hospital payment plan

 How Does Each Option Affect Your Credit Score?

-Taking out a short-term loan to pay that collection before it reports may protect your score — but only if the loan itself is managed responsibly.
+Taking out a short-term loan to pay a collection before it reports may protect your score, but only if the loan itself is managed responsibly.
 A defaulted short-term loan causes the same score damage as the original medical collection.
-If you’re working to rebuild credit while managing debt, review credit building mistakes that are quietly hurting your score to avoid undoing your progress.
+If you are working to rebuild credit while managing debt, review credit building mistakes that are quietly hurting your score to avoid undoing your progress.

 Frequently Asked Questions